 3 top tips for the perfect prep

 - Plan ahead – As the old saying goes, failing to prepare is preparing to fail.
 Before your weekly shop, take a few minutes to write out your plan for the week.
 It could be a good idea to grab a chalkboard or whiteboard that you can reuse each week.
 Draw up a table including your breakfast, lunch, dinner and snacks.
 First, add in any events you won't need to prep for (meals out etc.).
 Next, do a stock take of your fridge, freezer and cupboards to work out what needs using up, anything you have saved from previous weeks, and anything that needs topping up.
 Now, start filling in meal ideas, thinking about versatile base ingredients you can use more than once throughout the week.
-If you're stuck for ideas, take some inspiration from the Popular Recipes in your 'My Meals' section.
+If you're stuck for ideas, take some inspiration from the 'My Meals' section of your Nutracheck app.
 Once you've filled out your plan, draw up a shopping list of ingredients you'll need, taking into account what you've already got in your cupboards to avoid overbuying!

 - Get everything ready – Before you get cracking preparing your meals, make sure you get everything out that you'll need, and eliminate distractions.
 Pop on your apron, get some music or your favourite podcast playing, and lay out all your ingredients, grouped together by meal.
 Weigh out, wash and chop anything that requires it, so you can add your ingredients straight away.
 Note down your measurements as you go into your Nutracheck recipe builder – this feature will work out the nutritional info for each portion if you're batch-cooking.